-Palmeiras v Al Ahly
+Palmeiras into Club World Cup Final

-First Half ends, Palmeiras 1, Al Ahly 0.
+Match ends, Palmeiras 2, Al Ahly 0.

+Palmeiras will face Chelsea or Al Hilal in the final of the Fifa Club World Cup after beating Al Ahly in Tuesday's semi-final.

+Raphael Veiga fired home Dudu's flick-on to give the Brazilian side the lead six minutes before half-time.

 Line-ups